kevinvanhove/angular-structure-styleguide/README.md

 * A DataModel

 #### The ViewModel
 This model is everything the DataModel is not.
-In other words, everything that is not getting send to backend data store should be considerd the ViewModel.
+In other words, all properties that are not relevant for a backend data store should be considerd the ViewModel.
 In the above example the controller logic and the event methods are the ViewModel.

 The ViewModel is attached directly to the `$ctrl` object.
 ``` html